 Amy is the president of the performing arts nonprofit, The Mulberry Tree Group.
 As part of Mulberry's project line-up she developed the Awakenings Through Poetry Project for patients suffering from Alzheimer's disease.
 She received Volunteer of the Year Award from the Home Hospice Network, who utilized these works.
 Additionally, Maria Shriver gave her recognition of the possibilities it offered patients and hospice care workers.

-She is developing Utsubyo, a multi-media theater project for exploring and understanding the realms of depression.
+Other projects in development: Utsubyo, a multi-media theater project for exploring and understanding the realms of depression.